 Day 1.
-Fly at c.1pm from London Heathrow to Venice (British Airways).
+Fly at c.
+1.00pm from London Heathrow to Venice (British Airways).
 Drive to Udine for the first of four nights.

 Day 2: Udine, San Daniele del Friuli.
-In Udine, visit the main piazza with its Gothic and Renaissance loggias, and the cathedral, basically Gothic but much augmented later.
+In Udine, visit the main piazza with its Gothic and Renaissance loggias.
 Visit and lunch at an artisanal prosciuttificio in San Daniele, home of the lightly salted, sweetest and most delectable of all cured hams.
 A tasting at a distinguished grappa producer follows.
 Evening wine tasting given by the lecturer.